abdel792/dayOfTheWeek/readme.md

 ## Compatibility ##

-* This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2021.2.
+* This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2023.1.

+## Changes for 20230607.0.0 ##

+* Added the following workflows:
+ * auto-update-translations - to automatically update translations from NVDA's translation system.
+ * release-on-tag..yaml: to build and publish the addon as soon as a new tag is pushed;
+ * manual-release.yaml: to build and release new versions of the add-on manually.
+* Updated translations.

+## Changes for version 20230508.0.0 and beyond ##

+* • Changed version number, minimum NVDA version and download link according to store conventions/requirements.

 ## Changes for 19.02 ##